-The EKG Technician Training Program at Luzerne County Community College is a 50 hour program, consisting of 30 hours of classroom instruction and 20 hours of practical experience conducted in a clinical setting.
+The EKG Technician Training Program at Luzerne County Community College is a 60-hour program, consisting of classroom instruction, laboratory experience and an internship.
 The classroom instruction includes courses which focus on patient communications, confidentiality, recording and reporting procedures, basic anatomy and physiology of the cardiovascular system, applicable medical terminology, understanding of interference, measurements and rhythms, and use of a Holter Monitor.